 “Many renters who don’t own a car don’t realize that damage to the rental vehicle is only half of the equation,” says Jonathan Weinberg, founder and CEO of AutoSlash.com, a website that helps consumers score car rental deals.
 “If you end up in an accident and are found to be at fault, you could be liable for damage you do to someone else’s property or injuries you cause.
 In a major accident, this could easily exceed a $100,000, so it’s important to understand exactly what you are and are not covered for.”

 Weinberg recommends taking at least the liability insurance the car rental company offers if you don’t have auto insurance to avoid putting yourself at significant risk.

-Is it possible to purchase rental car insurance from a third party?
+Purchasing rental car insurance from a third party

 If you’re driving on the “other” side of the road or in other unfamiliar territory, insurance can be an especially helpful safeguard to protect you.
 Still, there are a few extra steps to take.

 Most importantly, many credit card and personal auto insurance providers do not cover car rentals in certain foreign countries.
 Be sure to read the fine print to see if there are indeed any exclusions.

 Also of note, some credit cards that offer secondary insurance may upgrade that to primary insurance (with additional benefits) if your own personal insurance would not cover you in that country.
 It is wise to contact your credit card benefits department to iron out this detail beforehand.
 Citi Prestige is one card that is well-known for providing primary insurance to most car rentals overseas.